flame-engine/flame/doc/platforms.md

 If you want to create instances of `ui.Image` on the web you can use our `Flame.images.decodeImageFromPixels` method.
 This wraps the `decodeImageFromPixels` from the `ui` library, but with support for the web platform.
-If the `runAsWeb` argument is set to `true` (by default it is set to `kIsWeb`) it will decode the image using a internal image method.
+If the `runAsWeb` argument is set to `true` (by default it is set to `kIsWeb`) it will decode the image using an internal image method.
 When the `runAsWeb` is `false` it will use the `decodeImageFromPixels`, which is currently not supported on the web.